nicbarajas/sva-ixd-thesis/_posts/2015-09-19-thesis-so-far.md

 * **Ecology** and improving **repair and recycling**: we currently do too much blind throwing out of material that could be recycled or repaired but without much insight into how that could be done.
 Is there a way to better inform the public about means of reuse and repair?

 Again, it’s unclear where I’ll be eight months from now, but I believe in these ideas and projects, and am excited to keep testing and exploring.

+### Update

+*9/20: Changed the link for “Relationships and Intimacy” to one I had saved previously.*